bisanjabareen/basic_compiler_5/README.md

 We translated FanC to LLVM IR.
 A low-level 'intermediate' abstract assembly-like language.

 # Why LLVM?
 As mentioned above, LLVM IR is ABSTRACT.
-It doesn't target any hardware-specific architecture.
+It doesn't target any hardware-dependent architecture.
 Most assembly versions out there are specifically designed to run on certain architecture.
 We didn't want to target a specific architecture (86X / ARM ect).

 # High-level design overview